StreetMesh/.github/README.md

 Commerce happens here.
 Stores in my virtual world pull their inventory directly from e-commerce websites.
 I can purchase virtual goods here and store them in my domicile, as well as order material goods and have them shipped to my home.

 Events happen here.
 People gather in my virtual world to celebrate all matters of social and cultural importance.
 Community is built here.
-Real-life events are streamed to my virtual world, reaching far-flung audiences.
+Real-life events are streamed to my virtual world, allowing their organizers to reach far-flung audiences.

 ## The Street